top of page

 Nautilus was powered by the Submarine Thermal Reactor (STR), later re-designated the S2W reactor, a pressurized water reactor produced for the US Navy by Westinghouse Electric Corporation.
 Bettis Atomic Power Laboratory, operated by Westinghouse, developed the basic reactor plant design used in Nautilus after being given the assignment on 31 December 1947 to design a nuclear power plant for a submarine.

-Truman authorized construction of a nuclear submarine in 1950 for the 1952 ship program and established a January 1955 sea date for the submarine.
 Construction of Nautilus proceeded in parallel with the STR Mk 1 (S1W) prototype which reached criticality in March 1953.
 Nautilus initial criticality followed in Dec 1954 and went to sea for the first time on January 17, 1955 - meeting Truman's dictated at-sea date.
 This was the initial demonstration of NR's ability to get things done on schedule.
 This reputation carries forward to today and has been a key to continued support for the Naval Nuclear Propulsion Program.
 Four months later, Nautilus would cruise from New London to San Juan at an average speed of over 15 knots for the 1,200nm transit.
 This was a major milestone in proving the viability of nuclear powered submarines.

 As further evidence of the potential for nuclear submarines, in August 1957, Nautilus completed a transit from Hawaii to England via the North Pole, all fully submerged.